Categories

 3:00 PM to 4:30 PM

 You must attend a workshop before scheduling a one-on-one appointment with our Benefits Counselor.
-These workshops provide a basic understanding of the application process and will equip you with the knowledge and essential skills to apply independently.
+These workshops provide a basic understanding of the application process and will equip you with the knowledge and essential skills to be confident and apply independently.

 All community members are welcome to attend the virtual workshop.

-For in-person workshop it’s “first come, first served”, there is limited seating available.
+For in-person workshops it’s “first come, first served”, there is limited seating available.
 Wearing proper facemasks is still encouraged but not required.

 Accommodations (ASL, presentation shared in large print, etc.) Please request any accommodations at least two weeks in advance.